svirant/DonutDongle/README.md

 bool S0  = false;        // (Profile 0)
                          //
+                         //  ** Recommended to remove any /profile/SVS/S0_<user defined>.rt4 profiles and leave this option "false" if using in tandem with the Scalable Video Switch. **
                          //
                          // set true to load "Remote" profile 12 (if SVS=0) when all ports are in-active on 1st Extron switch (and 2nd if connected).
                          // You can assign it to a generic HDMI profile for example.